Stalag VIII-A: Camp history

 By June 1940 most of the Poles had been transferred to other camps and replaced with Belgian and French troops taken prisoner during the Battle of France.
 Due to the lack of infrastructure, the French and Belgians were held in tents in mid-1940.
 At one time there were over 30,000 jammed into facilities designed for 15,000.
 In 1941 a separate compound was created to house Soviet prisoners.
 Over 1,500 Jews were deported from the camp to Lublin in German-occupied Poland in 1941, and last Poles were deported from the camp in 1942.
 In 1943, 2,500 British Commonwealth soldiers came from the battles in Italy, among them residents from the British Isles, Canada, Australia, New Zealand and South Africa.
 Later in the same year more than 6,000 Italian soldiers came from Albania.
 A total of 47,328, the highest number of prisoners in Stalag VIII A was registered in September 1944.
 Numerically, Frenchmen were in the majority, followed by the Russians, Italians, Belgians, Britons and the Yugoslavs.
 In late 1944, 37 Poles, participants of the Warsaw Uprising, and 1,500 Slovaks from the Slovak National Uprising were brought to the camp.
 Finally in late December 1944 1,800 Americans arrived, captured in the Battle of the Bulge.
 Soviet and Italian POWs suffered the worst sanitary conditions and were deprived of medical care.
 French paramedics helped them temporarily, however, there was a high mortality rate among them.
 In April 1945, 217 ill Polish POWs were brought from Tangerhütte to Stalag VIII-A.

-In 1943 there were 976 forced labour camps subordinate to Stalag VIII-A, located in various places throughout Lower Silesia.

 On 14 February 1945 the Americans and British were marched out of the camp westward in advance of the Soviet offensive into Germany.
 The evacuation process was carried out gradually through to May 1945.
 The evacuation took place on foot, with all means of transport driving in front of the people for military purposes.
 The Long March claimed further victims.
-Some of the prisoners were taken to Bavaria, the others to Thuringia, where they were freed by the Allies.
+Some of the prisoners were taken to Bavaria, others to Thuringia, where they were freed by the Allies.
 The last evacuation of the camp took place on 7 May 1945, when the Soviet army freed the prisoners.